How to Make a Compost Heap

 Lots of Different Garden Composters Available

-There are plenty of different kinds on the market and you will find many reviewed here on Best Garden Composters.
-One of our favorite compost bins is the EJWOX Composting Tumbler.
-It is very popular and doesn’t cost too much.
-In fact, it has a 4.3-star rating on Amazon.
+There are plenty of different kinds on the market, and you will find many reviewed here on Best Garden Composters.

 After deciding that you want to start composting, you will need to pick the perfect area in your yard to start a compost heap or add a compost bin.

-You will need a level, well-drained area that will make sure any excess water drains away from the site.
+You will need a level, well-drained area to ensure any excess water drains away from the site.

-A lot of people make the decision to let the worms do all the hard work and get a worm composting bin.
+A lot of people decide to let the worms do all the hard work and get a worm composting bin.

 Worms love a moist environment and will eat whatever waste material they add to the compost heap or bin.